SAM-e, The “Miracle” Supplement for Depression, Arthritis and Liver Health

 SAM-e and Joints

-Impressive Results in Osteoarthritis Patients Using SAM-e
+Impressive Results in Osteoarthritis Patients

 In her article, Ms. Richards continues with her review of SAM-e, citing how it can benefit those suffering from Osteoarthritis.

 She reports that an estimated 27 million people have osteoarthritis, making it the most common form of arthritis.

 (Below, I reprint Ms. Richards words; the bold words are my emphasis…)

 The pharmaceutical treatment for osteoarthritis is non-steroidal anti-inflammatory drugs (NSAIDs) – either over-the-counter medications like aspirin, ibuprofen and naproxen, or prescription medications like Celebrex, Relafen, Daypro, etc.

 While NSAIDs can be effective pain relievers, their regular use can result in some devastating side effects such as ulcers and other gastrointestinal problems, increased blood pressure and kidney damage.